Gingerbread House Icing (Holds Like Glue!)

 Instructions

-• In an electric mixer fitted with the whisk attachment, beat egg whites and cream of tartar together.
+• In a stand mixer fitted with the whisk attachment, beat the egg whites and cream of tartar on high until stiff peaks form.

 Notes